-Business ideas for 2015: Ethical fashion brand
+Business ideas: Ethical fashion brand

 Green is the new black and this year aspiring fashion entrepreneurs should look to ethical and sustainable fashion to make their label stand out...